fsu-sc/FSU_ISC4221C_Fall23_Lab5/README.md

 # FSU_ISC4221C_Fall23_Lab5
-Lab to test image manipulation

 # Programming Assignment: Image Manipulation

 You can create one or several python files with your answers.
-But you must provide a self contained report where you explain all your answers.
+But you must provide a self contained report where you explain what you did.

-## Prerequisites:
+## Topics:
 - Basic understanding of Python programming
 - Familiarity with libraries such as OpenCV or PIL for image processing
 - Knowledge of image formats, histograms, and image filters

 ## Tools:
 - Python 3.x
-- OpenCV (or PIL)
+- PIL or ImageIO (Talk to the professor if you want to use other library like OpenCV)
 - NumPy
 - Matplotlib (for plotting histograms and images)